Free Website Content - Choose A Domain

 to use a brand as their domain, or to incorporate keywords

-search engines.
-The decision does not need to be absolute.
+the search engines.
+The decision does not need to be

 12. Location Specific

-using the location in the domain name.
-A geo-specific domain
+avoid using the location in the domain name.
+A geo-specific

-will limit a company's ability to expand into other regions
+domain will limit a company's ability to expand into

 And before doing anything, use the database